vidusha-ranmini/eCommerce-Dashboard/docs/RAILWAY_DEPLOYMENT.md

 1. Railway will automatically deploy after you push to GitHub
 2. Watch the deployment logs in the **"Deployments"** tab
+3. The app will automatically:
+   - Connect to PostgreSQL
+   - Create all database tables (users, products, orders, etc.)
+   - Seed default settings
+   - Create admin user from ADMIN_EMAIL and ADMIN_PASSWORD
-3. Once deployed, Railway will provide a public URL
+4. Once deployed, Railway will provide a public URL

+**⚠️ Important:** The first deployment will take longer because it's creating the database schema.

 ### Step 7: Verify Deployment